VinayakMaharaj/VinayakMaharaj/README.md

 ## 👋 Hi, I’m Vinayak

-I’m a **Software Engineer** with a strong foundation in **Computer Science, Statistics, and Mathematics**, focused on building **practical, intelligent systems** that work end-to-end — from data and models to clean user experiences.
+I’m a **software engineer** with a strong foundation in **computer science, statistics, and mathematics**, focused on building **practical systems that work end-to-end** — from data and models to clean, usable products.

 🎓 **B.Sc.
 Computer Science & Statistics**, University of Toronto (Math minor)
 🧠 Background in ML, statistical modeling, and systems design